 Which microcontroller modules are compatible?

 ATMega1284-based modules from Software & Circuits and Pollin (AVR-NET-IO modules, if the MCU is upgraded).
-Some run caffè!, some run leva!, some run ristretto! - check the download page for details.
+Some run caffè!, some run leva!, some run ristretto!.
+Check the download page for details.
+We do not sell hardware.

 Can I install this in machine <insert name>?